PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 18:12:36
+Last updated: 2024-04-02 18:13:10
-Random Quote: We cannot be more sensitive to pleasure without being more sensitive to pain. - Alan Watts
+Random Quote: Miracles come in moments.
+Be ready and willing. - Wayne Dyer